FateRiddle/back-store/docs/guide/index.md

 };
 ```

+2. **simple Api**

-2. You actually don't need to declare anything, and everything still works
+You actually don't need to declare anything, and everything'll still work(inital global state will be undefined of course).
+This is perfect for quick refactoring

 ```js
 import React from 'react';